Trump has conversation with Trudeau, discuss the economy and exports

 Some of Trudeau's top advisers have met with Trump's camp in the weeks heading up to Friday's inauguration as Canadian officials have been concerned about how Trump's plans for the American economy might effect Canada.

-Among other things Trump has vowed to renegotiate the North American Free Trade Agreement and Trump's incoming White House press secretary recently suggested Canada's automotive sector might not be spared from a border tax.
+Among other things Trump has vowed to renegotiate the North American Free Trade Agreement and Spicer recently suggested Canada's automotive sector might not be spared from a border tax.
 Trump has also threatened to impose tariffs on foreign vehicles built in Mexico.

 The Canadian Press